 Until vaccines are more widely available, it is recommended that limiting the number of sexual partners you have if you are sexually active.
 Reducing or avoiding group sex or sex in saunas or cruising grounds may also reduce your risk.

 Monkeypox is transmitted by contact with the blisters or ulcers and by respiratory droplets of an infected person.
 It isn’t a sexually transmitted infection, but it is passed on by any close contact, including during sex.
 Touching, hugging, kissing or sharing a bed without sex could also transmit Monkeypox.
 Condoms do not offer protection against Monkeypox.

 How can the transmission of Monkeypox be reduced?

 While Monkeypox is rare, there are things you can do to reduce your risk of getting it:

 How serious is it?

-Does it affect people with HIV differently?
+Does Monkeypox affect people living with HIV differently?

 Phone your local sexual health clinic if: